browniebroke/pypackage-template/README.md

 The project dependencies are kept up to date with [Renovate] which requires [the Github app][renovate-gh-app] to be installed.

 The main advantage of Renovate over Dependabot is the auto-merge option, which is configured to automatically merge minor/patch updates with all the CI checks passing.
-It supports a variety of package managers, including uv, GitHub actions and pre-commit hooks which are used by default.
+It supports a variety of package managers, including uv, GitHub actions and pre-commit hooks (used by prek) which are used by default.

 ### All contributors